alephdata/awesome-ftm/docs/index.md

 - [ftm-analyze](https://docs.investigraph.dev/lib/ftm-analyze/) – The standalone ftm analyzer formerly included in `ingest-file` for all kinds of processing
 - [ftm-geocode](https://docs.investigraph.dev/lib/ftm-geocode/) – Batch parse and geocode addresses from FollowTheMoney entities
 - [ftm-transcribe](https://github.com/openaleph/ftm-transcribe) – Extract text from Video and Audio
-- [followthemoney-compare](https://github.com/alephdata/followthemoney-compare) – tools necessary to pre-process and train models to power a cross-reference system for FollowTheMoney data
+- [followthemoney-compare](https://github.com/alephdata/followthemoney-compare) – pre-process and train models to power a cross-reference system for FollowTheMoney data, includes a model based on regression and word frequency analysis in names.
 - [juditha](https://github.com/dataresearchcenter/juditha) – Compare and resolve NER results to actual known FtM Entities
 - [ingest-file.analysis](https://github.com/alephdata/ingest-file) – Part of the document ingestion is a comprehensive _analysis_ phase used for Aleph applications
-- [followthemoney-compare](https://github.com/alephdata/followthemoney-compare) - entity similarity computation, based on regression and word frequency analysis in names.

 ## Store entity data